Aripiprazole Patient Tips

 1. How it works

-- Experts aren't sure exactly how aripiprazole works to relieve the symptoms of schizophrenia but suggest it may partially activate dopamine 2 and serotonin 1A receptors and block serotonin 2A receptors.
+- Experts aren't sure exactly how aripiprazole works to help relieve the symptoms of mood disorders but suggest it may partially activate dopamine 2 and serotonin 1A receptors, and block serotonin 2A receptors.
 It does appear to have some activity at other receptors, which may account for its side effects (for example its tendency to cause low blood pressure on standing may be due to its blocking effect on adrenergic alpha1 receptors).

-- Aripiprazole belongs to the class of medicines known as atypical antipsychotics.
+- Aripiprazole belongs to the drug class called atypical antipsychotics.
 Atypical means it is less likely than older antipsychotics to cause side effects, such as extrapyramidal symptoms (EPS).
 EPS are drug-induced movement disorders and include tremors, Parkinson's-like symptoms (walking with a shuffle, mask-like facial features), and tardive dyskinesia (this describes abnormal, repetitive facial movements such as lip-smacking or poking the tongue out).

 2. Upsides

-- May also be used in addition to other medications in the treatment of depression.
+- Used in addition to other medications for the treatment of major depressive disorder (MDD).

-- May be used to reduce irritability associated with autistic disorder.
+- Also used to reduce irritability associated with autistic disorder.
 The dosage range in children and adolescents aged 6 to 17 years is 5 to 15 mg/day.

-- Reduces tic severity in Tourette's syndrome.
+- Reduces tic severity in Tourette's disorder.
 The recommended dosage in children is 5 to 20 mg/day starting at 2 mg/day and increasing slowly over at least a week.

 - May be used in adolescent patients with schizophrenia, aged 13 to 17 years.
 The recommended target dose is 10 mg/day.